retr0-r00t/retr0-r00t/README.md

 > Access granted.
 ```

-## About Me
+## 👨‍💻 About Me
-Cybersecurity student focused on networking and offensive security.
+Cybersecurity student focused on networking and offensive security — exploring how systems work and how they break.
-Currently building skills in penetration testing, network analysis, and security concepts.
+Building hands-on skills in penetration testing and network analysis.

+> Learning.
+Testing.
+Breaking.
+Improving.

 ---